veixq9/XDM/README.md

 they say this is ΣZ for MΣ. but it's just not true. schwer schwer, it is a golem that flies once silence has consumed the warp cloud.

+India's typephaces are uglily differentiated.
+Mazda car. nite-elf eyebrows. and anger in wake of Shiva's cult of personification. in reality, Shiva is gay. elegance of Shiva is not sought in bullshit re-appropriation. it is simply more Shiva Navel. i am not competing with HieroGlyphic dissimulation for attention and personal gelassenheit before AnkhST of whatever. my only concern is capitalDissimulation and it is already undone here. more Navel, is both XDM and XLQ.

 The قلب Programming Language
 ===========================
 ‫قلب‬ is a simple, [Scheme-like](http://en.wikipedia.org/wiki/Scheme_language) programming language that you code entirely in [Arabic](http://en.wikipedia.org/wiki/Modern_Standard_Arabic).
 It is an exploration of the impact of human culture on computer science, the role of tradition in software engineering, and the connection between natural and computer languages.